tensaurus/tensaurus.github.io/_posts/2021-01-15-first-ml-model-code.md

 ### Define the Model

-Know we will construct the model in tensorflow.js.
+Now we will construct the model in tensorflow.js.
 To fit this simple data a *sequential* neural network is used as our machine learning model.
 In a sequential neural network model the input data passes from one layer to another in the sequence as defined while constructing the model.

 Model is initialized with `tf.sequential()`,